pranav-gopalkrishna/cybersecurity-foundations/managing-security-risks/siem.md

 # SOAR: Automation in the use of SIEM tools
 **CHALLENGE**:

-The more interconnected devices there are, the larger the cybersecurity attack surface and the amount of data that threat actors can exploit.
+The more interconnected devices there are, the larger the cyber [attack surface](./owasp.md#attack-surface-area) and the amount of data that threat actors can exploit.
 The diversity of attacks and data that require special attention is expected to grow significantly.

 ---